-In general, people who succeed increase android storage space via using memory card do 3 things very well.
+In general, people who successfully increase android storage space via using memory card do 3 things very well.

 First, they prepare some necessary tools as follows:

-2: 2 GB or above memory card with class 4 or higher.
-(More details information about SD Card price, you could view at Amazon or other Online store.
+- 2 GB or above memory card with class 4 or higher.
+(More details information about SD Card price, you could view at Amazon.

-5: Link2SD app installed on phone.
-Tips: This app allows android phone to use a part of the memory card as an internal memory, so users can move some data and apps to the memory card.
+- Link2SD app installed on the phone.
+This app allows Android phone to use a part of the memory card as internal memory, so users can move some data and apps to the memory card.